Shingentsu/Daybreak-NG--Outfit/README.md

 Boot up the game and you should be able to buy these outfits in the Montmart shop that Paulette usually has.

+# Using the mod with other mods

+In the case you are using different mods and are not sure if there could be some conflict with this mod, you can make use fo eArmada's [Kuro DLC tool](https://github.com/eArmada8/kuro_dlc_tool/releases) to fuse them together.
+In that case, you'll need the kurodlc.json file instead of the .p3a file.

+In case you have more questions regarding the tool, you can join the [Kiseki Modding Server](https://discord.gg/wYkWS33NQt) and ask about it there.

 # Why Paulette's shop specifically?

 Short Answer: It's a meta joke